slick/slick/src/sphinx/from-orm-to-slick.rst

 Mapping configuration
 ---------------------------------------
 In ORMs you often provide your mapping specification in a configuration file.
 In Slick you provide it as Scala types, which are use to type check Slick queries.
 More information can be found here in the chapter about mapping TODO link.
-A difference is the the Slick mapping is conceptually very simple.
+A difference is that Slick mapping is conceptually very simple.
 It simple describes database tables and optionally maps rows to case classes or anything else using arbitrary factories and extractors.
 It does contain information about foreign keys, but nothing else about relationships or other patterns.
 These are mapped using re-usable queries fragments instead.
 More in the following section about Relationships.

 Query granularity
 ---------------------
-With ORMs it is not uncommon to treat object or full rows as the smallest granularity when loading data.
+With ORMs it is not uncommon to treat objects or full rows as the smallest granularity when loading data.
 This is not necessarily a limitation of the frameworks, but a habit of using them.
 With Slick it is very much encouraged to only fetch the data you actually need.
 While you can map rows to classes with Slick, it is often more efficient to not use that feature, but to restrict your query.
 If you only need a person's name and age, just map to those and return them as a tuple.

 People.map(p => (p.name, p.age))